ancientmc/AncientCoderPack/README.md

 **What mappings does ACP use?**

-ACP uses MCP names and SRG files.
+For Alpha 1.2.6, ACP uses MCP names and SRG files.
 The SRG file for Minecraft Alpha 1.2.6 is generated via a tool developed by AncientMC called [SRGConfig](https://github.com/moist-mason/SRGConfig).
-SRGConfig aims to convert the original RGS files found in the earliest MCP versions, albeit slightly modified, and converts them into SRG files, with custom names and everything.
+SRGConfig aimed to convert the original RGS files found in the earliest MCP versions, albeit slightly modified, into SRG files, with custom names and everything.
 The mappings are taken from numerous MCP versions, written by the original MCP devs.
-Take a look at the SRGConfig repository for more information.
+This repository is deprecated, and the current mappings data for Alpha 1.2.6 are considered as legacy data, and likely won't be updated further.

+For other versions, ACP uses Cuneiform, a custom mapping set licensed under the GNU General Public License Version 2.
+The data is generated via a repository called [AcpGen](https://github.com/ancientmc/AcpGen), the successor to SRGConfig.